 Conclusion

-There are two possibilities, one that during construction they decided to down scale Menkaure's pyramid in order to include the cubit which in turn defines the separation distance and thus the error 24.3m, this would then connect to the already built Sphinx which might have been built in 2773 bc.
+There are two possibilities: one, that during construction, they decided to downscale Menkaure's pyramid in order to include the cubit, which in turn defines the separation distance and thus the error of 24.3 metres.
+This would then connect to the already built Sphinx, which might have been built in 2773 BC.

-Or two, they thought of building the Sphinx as a plan for the entire site, hence intentionally building the Sphinx at 0.349°/0.377° offset.
-This then suggests that the Sphinx wasn't built in or about 2773 bc but shortly after the Red pyramid.
+Or two, they thought of building the Sphinx as a plan for the entire site, hence intentionally building the Sphinx at a 0.349°/0.377° offset.
+This then suggests that the Sphinx wasn't built in or about 2773 BC but shortly after the Red Pyramid.

-By doing this means a plan was available and scaling also allowed for the elliptic which is 243 years past peak and this was important as the separation angle plus the cubit gives 2046 past peak (this is also near to Khufu's pyramid chamber volume).
+Scaling also allowed for the elliptic, which is 243 years past peak.
+This was important, as the separation angle plus the cubit gives 2046 past peak (this is also near Khufu's pyramid chamber volume).

 (0.523⁴)×100×(20×0.523) or